cartologic/cartoview/docs/for-developers.md

 ![Developers app](img/for-developers/app_home.PNG)

 Congratulations, now you have created your first app on Cartoview.
-You can upload it to Cartoview App market to make use of the features provided by this market.
+You can upload it to [Cartoview App market][1] to make use of the features provided by this market.